thisismattmiller/tiktok-shutdown/README.md

 Once you have downloaded all your videos run `python3 build.py` to make the data for the website.

-Now you can run the it like a local website to browse your videos: `python3 -m http.server` and open http://localhost:8000/ in your browser.
+Now you can run it like a local website to browse your videos: `python3 -m http.server` and open http://localhost:8000/ in your browser.
 Should look like this:

 ![Screenshot 2025-01-12 at 6 33 33 PM](https://github.com/user-attachments/assets/adb3b6d8-fca6-4c4b-b228-8cf3c60d0120)